richgel999/ufo_data/bin/anon_pdf.md

 *   [https://media.defense.gov/2019/May/23/2002135778/-1/-1/0/WF_0067_HANS_JEFFERSON_WEHRLE_MOVEMENT_AND_%20MANEUVER_IN_DEEP%20SPACE_A_FRAMEWORK_TO_LEVERAGE_ADVANCED_PROPULSION.PDF](https://media.defense.gov/2019/May/23/2002135778/-1/-1/0/WF_0067_HANS_JEFFERSON_WEHRLE_MOVEMENT_AND_%20MANEUVER_IN_DEEP%20SPACE_A_FRAMEWORK_TO_LEVERAGE_ADVANCED_PROPULSION.PDF)

-Note: The Lockheed PZT experiments were done at the unclassified level almost 20 years before this framework was published.
+>**_Note_**: The Lockheed PZT experiments were done at the unclassified level almost 20 years before this framework was published.
 It is reasonable to ask if this line of research began even before then.